opentok/accelerator-sample-apps-android/README.md

 ### Multiparty UI

 The UI for the multiparty audio/video communication is represented by an Android GridLayoutManager with RecycleViews.
 The different layout distributions depend on the number of participants.
-To adjust the number of columns for the GridLayout, the `setSpanSizeLookup` method has been override.
+To adjust the number of columns for the GridLayout, the `getSpanSize` method has been override.

 ```java
  private void setupMultipartyLayout() {